 The Center for Urban Engagement reserves the right to use prize-winning papers for publication or promotional purposes and will in every case credit the author with the work.

 Submissions will be judged anonymously by faculty readers from the Center for Urban Engagement.
 Criteria will include research quality, clarity, originality, and organization.
-The winner will be announced on Monday, April 17, 2017.
 The winning paper will be published at the Center for Urban Engagement website.
 The judges reserve the right not to award the prize if essays do not meet the minimum requirements or merit publication.